Bolesław III Wrymouth: Second Expedition to Bohemia

-In 1110 Bolesław undertook an unsuccessful military expedition against Bohemia.
+In 1110, Bolesław undertook an unsuccessful military expedition against Bohemia.
 His intention was to install yet another pretender on the Czech throne, Soběslav I, who sought refuge in Poland.
-During the campaign he won a decisive victory against the Czechs at the Battle of Trutina on 8 October 1110; however, following this battle he ordered his forces to withdraw.
+During the campaign, he won a decisive victory against the Czechs at the Battle of Trutina on 8 October 1110; however, following this battle, he ordered his forces to withdraw.
 The reason for this is speculated to be the unpopularity of Soběslav I among Czechs as well as Bolesław's unwillingness to further harm his relations with the Holy Roman Empire.
-In 1111 a truce between Poland and the Empire was signed, stipulating that Soběslav I would be able to return to Bohemia while Zbigniew would be able to return Poland.
-Bolesław's assent was likely under pressure from the many supporters of the exiled duke in 1108, who, according to the reports of Gallus Anonymus, was surrounded by bad advisers (probably including Martin I, Archbishop of Gniezno).
+In 1111, a truce between Poland and the Empire was signed, stipulating that Soběslav I would be able to return to Bohemia while Zbigniew would be able to return to Poland.
+Bolesław's assent was likely under pressure from the many supporters of the exiled duke in 1108, who, according to the reports of Gallus Anonymus, were surrounded by bad advisers (probably including Martin I, Archbishop of Gniezno).
 Once in Poland, his advisers persuaded Zbigniew to claim sovereignty over his previous domains.
 The first step was his presence at the Advent ceremonial, surrounded by attendants, with a sword carried before him, an exclusive prerogative of the ruler.
 As he had recognized Bolesław as his overlord in Łęczyca in 1107, Boleslaw considered this an act of treason, causing a definitive breach in their relationship.
 Probably for these reasons, Zbigniew was blinded on Bolesław's orders in 1112.